The Different Types of Dimmers (& What Is Best For You)

 MLV dimmers use a transformer to reduce 120V AC current to 12 or 24V.
 When this lower voltage current is delivered to an incandescent or halogen bulb, it produces less light.

+The transformers used in this process reduce the current via phase control, similar to the resistive incandescent dimmers described above—but the technology involved is different.
 Copper wound around a steel core allows energy to be caught and stored in a small magnetic field.
 Since standard incandescent dimmer switches can actually damage these transformers, special inductive dimmer switches are required instead.

 Pros